 The Specialist-level Program in School Psychology is part of the Department of Psychology, within the College of Liberal Arts & Education.
-The Specialist Degree (SSP) is a three-year, 66-credit-hour program of full-time study.
-This includes a three-semester (i.e., September-June), 600-hour practicum during the second year, and a three semester, full-time 1200 hours internship in a school setting completed during the third year.
+The Specialist Degree (SSP) is a three year, 66 credit hour program of full-time study.
+This includes a three-semester (i.e., September-June), 600 hour practicum during the second year, and a three semester, full-time 1200 hour internship in a school setting completed during the third year.